Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Day 6: Riga and Jurmala Seaside Resort (cycling 19 miles/30 km, transfer 12 miles/20 km)

-After breakfast a guided tour of Riga Old Town, a medieval Hanseatic town famous for its Art Nouveau buildings.
-In the afternoon free time in Riga or cycling to Jurmala, the largest resort in the Baltic States well known for its long, white, sand beaches, mineral waters and mud with healing properties.
-Transfer back by coach to the hotel in Riga
+After breakfast, you can enjoy a guided tour of Riga Old Town, a medieval Hanseatic town famous for its Art Nouveau buildings.
+There'll be free time this afternoon to spend enjoying extra sightseeing in Riga, or cycling the lovely bike path to Jurmala, a renowned Latvian seaside resort well known for its blissful white sand beaches, mineral waters, and mud with healing properties.
+We recommend taking a dip in the sea and exploring the beach - it's well worth it!
+Catch the transfer coach back to the hotel in Riga.

 Overnight in Riga.